egadb/Team341-soen341projectW2024/README.md

 # Team341's Car Rental Application!

-This project is a car rental application for Customers, Customer Service Representatives and System Administrators.
-Customers can browse vehicles, start, modify, or cancel reservations, find branches, and provide feedback.
-CSRs manage check-in and check-out processes, handling reservations and payments.
-Administrators oversee vehicle and user management, including reservations.
+This project is a car rental application for:

+**1. Customers**
+   - Browse vehicles
+   - Create, modify or cancel reservations
+   - Provide feedback (reviews)

+**2. Customer Service Representatives**
+   - Manage check-in and check-out processes
+   - View existing reservations
+   - Handle reservations and payments

+**3. System Administrators**
+   - Oversee vehicle and user management
+   - View existing accounts/reservations
+   - Create, modify or delete users/vehicles

 This comprehensive system enhances efficiency and user experience in the car rental industry.
 The application is made with Next.JS.

 **Team Members**